frontendpatterns/frontendpatterns.dev/src/content/patterns/environment-configuration.md

 ## Solution

-Apply the Environment Configuration pattern by configuring applications differently across development, staging, and production environments, and reinforce it with concise examples or tests.
+Configure applications differently across development, staging, and production environments.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.